The history of Jerusalem is very much a history of the Jewish nation itself.

 What does the future hold for the great capital of Israel?
-Whatever it may be, be rest assured that the God of Israel has the final say, and no efforts by the UN, Arabs, or any other entity will wrestle this city from its rightful heirs.
+Whatever it may be, rest assured that the God of Israel has the final say and no efforts by the UN, Arab countries, anti-semitic people, or any other entity will wrestle this city from its rightful heir.

 The history of Jerusalem awaits its final chapter.